eklem/stortinget-dataset/README.md

 # stortinget-dataset
-Dataset from data.stortinget.no to create an interesting search.
+Dataset from data.stortinget.no to create an interesting offline search.

+Start selecting `stortings-periode` and index it.
+This will download data from data.stortinget.no through a few APIs and index it.
+Then you are ready to search that data.

+Need a search information model showing documents, data and metadata to connect the different entities.

 ## Content